Alanocallaghan/baseqtl/README.md

       - Similar output as baseqtl.gt, except that now we look at 4
         coefficients: ba, bd, bt1 and bt2.
-      - bt1 and bt2 corespond to the two treatments/condition
+      - bt1 and bt2 correspond to the two treatments/condition
         respectively, as ordered in counts.f and vcf inputs.
       - ba corresponds to the ‘addition’ coefficient, \(ba = bt1 + bt2\)
       - bd corresponds to the ‘difference’ coefficient,
         \(bd = bt1 - bt2\)
       - We evaluate ‘ba’ and ‘bd’ to look for a condition specific effect
-      - When ‘ba’ is significant implies a significant eQTL efect in one or both treatments.
+      - When ‘ba’ is significant implies a significant eQTL effect in one or both treatments.
 If ‘bd’ is significant, there is evidence for condition specific effect.
 The most common scenario is a significant eQTL effect in only one condition, look at ‘bt1’ and ‘bt2’.
       - If ‘ba’ is not significant but ‘bd’ is significant it could indicate eQTL effects in opposite directions, look at ‘bt1’ and ‘bt2’.
       - ASE.hets gives the number of hets individuals for the rSNP with sufficient ASE counts for each treatment as ‘14,10’

-## eQTL analysis with samples from two conditions (diseases vs control) and unkown gentopyes.
+## eQTL analysis with samples from two conditions (diseases vs control) and unknown genotypes.

 In this example we are going to compare psoriasis vs normal skin, RNA-seqdata from [psoriasis](ftp://ftp.sra.ebi.ac.uk/vol1/fastq) We call